itsnitinn/University-of-California-San-Diego-Big-Data-Specialization/01 - Introduction to Big Data/Quiz 5 - Intro to MapReduce.md

-# Quiz 5 - Intro to MapReduce
+# Quiz 5 - Intro to Hadoop

 ### 1. What does IaaS provide?